 Popular Types of Rice Cakes

-- Japanese Mochi: Made from sweet glutinous rice, mochi has a unique chewy texture and can be filled with sweet or savory ingredients.
-It’s often enjoyed during festivals and celebrations and is recognizable for its dusting of corn starch to prevent sticking.
+- Japanese Mochi: Made from sweet glutinous rice, mochi is super chewy and sometimes filled with sweet or savory bits.
+It’s dusted with corn starch so it dont stick together.

-- Italian Torta di Riso: This baked rice cake combines Arborio rice with eggs, cheese, and vegetables, resulting in a creamy, savory dish.
-It’s a great example of how rice cakes can be transformed into hearty meals in Western cuisine.
+- Italian Torta di Riso: This baked rice cake mixes Arborio rice with eggs, cheese, and veggies for a creamy, savory dish that’s perfect for lunch or dinner.

 Cooking and Preparation Methods